 CS Department audio/visual systems and how to use them

 The CS Department, along with the CIT, has Presentation Rooms available for presentations related to CS Department research or teaching.
 Go to: Rooms to reserve room time for presentations.
+Many rooms are equipped with Zoom.

 Room 368 Audio-Visual equipment